EUROPE MARKETS: European Stocks Rebound From 6-month Low As Traders Shrug Off North Korea Fears

 Continue Reading Below

-The Stoxx Europe 600 index rose 0.7% to 371.02, after sliding 1% to settle at its lowest level since Feb.
+The Stoxx Europe 600 index rose 0.7% to close at 371.01, after sliding 1% to settle at its lowest level since Feb.
 10 on Tuesday.
 That drop came after North Korea launched a ballistic missile (http://www.marketwatch.com/story/north-koreas-outrageous-missile-launch-over-japan-inflames-tensions-again-2017-08-29) over Japan, in a move seen as another direct provocation from Pyongyang meant to destabilize the Asian region.

-Overall financial markets were Tuesday marked by a big rush out of assets perceived risky, such as stocks, and into havens, such as bonds, the yen and gold.
-U.S. stocks, however, managed to shake off the concerns (http://www.marketwatch.com/story/dow-futures-stumble-more-than-100-points-as-north-korea-tensions-flare-up-again-2017-08-29) to close higher and Asian markets scored firm gains (http://www.marketwatch.com/story/asian-markets-rebound-shrugging-off-north-korea-tensions-2017-08-29) on Wednesday.

 "Financial markets' concerns about North Korea's missile shot have faded rapidly.
 People are naturally programed to be optimistic, so the reaction is not that surprising," said Paul Donovan, global chief economist at UBS Wealth Management, in a note.

-"The market reaction is similar to those in the 1990s when missile tests were common, although the U.S. does have a president of a different temperament today," he added.
+"The market reaction is similar to those in the 1990s when missile tests were common, although the U.S. does have a president of a different temperament today," he said.

 Continue Reading Below